 9.2 The Sponsor is liable for preparing the final clinical report and for sending a summary of the results of the Trial to the Principal Investigator and Ethics Committee by the applicable legal deadline.
 Regardless of the outcome of a clinical trial, within one year (and six months in the case of pediatric studies) from its conclusion, the Sponsor sends a summary of the results of the Trial to the EU database by the procedures set out in Article 37.4 of the Regulation (UE) n.
 536/2014.

 9.3.
-All the data, results, information, materials, discoveries and inventions deriving from the execution of the Trial in pursuit of its objectives is the exclusive property of the Sponsor, without prejudice to the right of the Investigators, if the conditions are met, to be recognised as authors.
+All the data, results, information, materials, discoveries and inventions deriving from the execution of the Trial in pursuit of its objectives is the exclusive property of the Sponsor, without prejudice to the right of the Investigators, if the conditions are met, to be recognized as authors.

 In the event of a procedure activated, or to be activated, by the Sponsor for the filing of a patent application concerning inventions obtained during the Trial, the Institution, and for it the Principal Investigator, undertake to provide the Sponsor, at the expense of the same, the support, also documentary, helpful for this purpose.